Diversity and inclusion

 Holistic Review in Graduate Admissions

 SGS in partnership with Information Technology Services is working on a technology-enabled method of assessing a broad range of graduate applicant characteristics to make graduate programs more accessible to persons of all backgrounds.
 This project is funded through the Collaborative Applied Research in Economics (CARE) initiative.

-For more information on diversity and inclusion initiatives, please contact Andrew Kim at firstname.lastname@example.org.
+For more information on diversity and inclusion initiatives, please contact Arif Abu, Special Advisor to the Dean of Graduate Studies on Equity, Diversity and Inclusion at firstname.lastname@example.org.